B13rg/B13rg.github.io/_drafts/producing-package.md

 Writing documentation is difficult because of how quickly it can become out of date.
 By generating documentation directly from source code it will accurately reflect the current state of the code.

-[Godoc]() is useful for documenting go code, extracts descriptions via comments.
+[Godoc](https://pkg.go.dev/golang.org/x/tools/cmd/godoc) is useful for documenting Golang code.
+It extracts comments and formats then into a friendly html file.

 Lots of tools in how it parses, [reference docs]()